 - Semi-Dense Phase systems in which air and material are intermixed simultaneously at the entrance of the conveying line.
 These systems operate at a lower velocity (medium-rate) than dilute systems, often used with abrasive or friable materials such as concrete and flyash.

 - Dense Phase systems in which air enters a mass of material to cause flow.
 Vacuum dense-phase systems can only use atmospheric pressure so the pressure is limited, thereby limiting the distance of convey lines.
 Pressure-tank bulk trailer systems and in-plant blow-tank systems.

 Dilute-phase is a material-into-air-stream system.
-The material will enter the airstream and will be carried by means of lift and drag forces actin on the individual particles.
+The material will enter the airstream and will be carried by means of lift and drag forces acting on the individual particles.
 These systems can handle a wide variety of materials over a wide range of conveying velocities.
 Velocities can be reduced to handle many friable materials without breakage, and many abrasive materials without excessive erosion of piping and equipment.
-In addition the low material-to-air ratio used permits handling of materials with a minimum of contact between particles.
+In addition, the low material-to-air ratio used permits the handling of materials with a minimum of contact between particles.
 This makes the system ideal for handling a variety of particle shapes and sizes without blockage of the conveying line.
-These constitute the most widely used of pneumatic conveying systems.
+These constitute the most widely used pneumatic conveying systems.

 There is no universally agreed-upon demarcation of when a dilute-phase (material-into-air-to-stream) system becomes a semi-dense phase or dense-phase plug-flow system.
-For US Systems, a dense-phase system is a system that requires a rated pressure-vessel.
+For US Systems, a dense-phase system is a system that requires a rated pressure vessel.
 These systems are the most expensive and make up only a small percentage of the overall pneumatic conveying market.

 We Achieve High Rates with All Types of Railcars: